Flue Gas Treatment Systems

 Wet scrubber

-There are 3 mail wet scrubber applications:
+There are three main wet scrubber types:

 • Venturi Scrubbers